djordjev/auth/README.md

 This project uses [Mailjet](https://www.mailjet.com/) to send emails.
 In order to be able to send verification / forget passwords mails you'll have to set up account on Mailjet.
 See documentation [here](https://documentation.mailjet.com/hc/en-us)

+#### pg-mig

+Download latest release executable from [pg-mig Releases](https://github.com/djordjev/pg-mig) page.
+Copy it to a folder within `$PATH` so it's accessible from any directory.